ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Hardware Architecture

 \section{Hardware Architecture}

 This section outlines the hardware design of the UA-RIS.
 The multilayer structure of the acoustic reflector is introduced first.
-Subsequently, we present the circuit designed to generate in-phase and quadrature-reflected waves for effective IQ modulation.
+Subsequently, we present the circuit designed to generate in-phase and quadrature-reflected waves for effective synthetic reflection.